wise0704/cmd-powerline/README.md

 This way, any instance of a Command Prompt window will have the Powerline set up.

 However, do note that modifying the AutoRun key is not recommended.
-Although code contains checks to ensure that `init.cmd` is not called recursively and will only run on an interactive window, there may still be bugs due to the nature of the AutoRun key.
+Although code contains checks to ensure that `init.cmd` will only run on an interactive window, there may still be bugs due to the nature of the AutoRun key.

 > Additionally, you should modify or clear out the content of [`header.cmd`](#headercmd),